Sheffield Heeley

 Sheffield Heeley is a constituency in the city of Sheffield that was created in 1950.
 The seat has been represented in the House of Commons of the UK Parliament by Louise Haigh of the Labour Party since 2015.
-Haigh served as Secretary of State for Transport under the government of Keir Starmer until she resigned on 28 November 2024, after it was revealed she had pleaded guilty to fraud in 2013.
+Haigh has served as First Secretary of State, Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office since July 2026.